owntech-foundation/examples/SPIN/ADC/adc_hrtim_trigger/README.md

-# Triggering measure from ADC via software trigger
+# Triggering measure from ADC via HRTIM trigger

 An ADC, or Analog-to-Digital Converter, is a crucial component in modern electronics that converts continuous analog signals into discrete digital data.
 In simpler terms, it takes real-world phenomena, like sound or temperature, and turns them into numbers that a computer can understand and process.
 This conversion is essential for various applications, in power electronics it allows us to get real-time measures from the circuit like voltage and current.